wjtje/silverblue-config/README.md

 These are custom images that can be used for a toolbox.

-- [base](./images/base/README.md) - Only includes zsh and ssh-server, prefect for a starting point
+- [base](./images/base/README.md) - Only includes zsh and extra gnome themes, perfect for a starting point
+- [development-base](./images/development-base/README.md) - Includes vscode and pinentry for gpg, perfect for a development workflow.
+- [development-flutter](./images/development-flutter/README.md) - Added flutter and android studion on top of the development base.

 All images can be build and run using the following commands: